robert-westenberger/knowledgebase/web-development/frontend/javascript/event-loop.md

 This means that whenever a function is run, it can't be interrupted by another function.
 This also means that, if a synchronous function takes too long to complete, the web app won't be able to process any other actions, such as a mouse click or scroll.

 ## Adding Messages
 In web browsers, messages are added anytime an event occurs and there is an event listener attached to it.

+### setTimeout
+Called with two arguments: a message to add to the queue, and a time value.